Dinner by the fire, fondues, cognac with chocolate or stay over (1 kid stays free)

 This little urban refuge in the bohemian neighbourhood of Observatory offers sweet and savoury breakfast delights, including a Full English fry-up, and flapjacks with banana, maple syrup and nuts.
 After the obligatory metabolism-starting morning meal, you can also take home some of the delectable tarts on display to enjoy with the rest of the family!
 The breakfast menu is displayed on a small black board that changes regularly, but in general, you can expect to pay between R30 and R50.
 Breakfast is served from 8am – 3pm from Mondays to Fridays, and from 8am – 2pm on Saturdays.

-The quaint De Oude Bank Bakkerij in Stellenbosch has gained quite a reputation for its masterfully baked artisanal breads, made daily on the premises.
+Previously known as De Oude Bank Bakkerij, the quaint Schoon De Companje in Stellenbosch has gained quite a reputation for its masterfully baked artisanal breads, made daily on the premises.
 To make the most of the fresh doughy offerings, opt for the simple yet delicious bacon and egg on sourdough bread, priced at around R50.
 Breakfast is served Tuesdays to Fridays, from 8am – 3pm, and weekends from 8:30am – 1pm.

 Oude Bank Building | 7 Church Street | Stellenbosch | + 27 (0) 21 883 2187